Hannibal Buress Isn’t Sure Why He Was Arrested for Disorderly Conduct

 Comedian Hannibal Buress was arrested on Sunday morning in Miami on a misdemeanor charge of disorderly conduct, according to the Miami Herald.
-A video that captured the arrest, and currently circulating on social media, shows Buress challenging the police officers to explain their rationale for booking him.
+A video that captured the arrest, and currently circulating around social media, shows Buress challenging the police officers to explain their rationale for booking him.
 “Am I under arrest?
 For what?
 Explain what I’m detained for,” Buress inquired.
 “What I am detained for?”
 An officer eventually replied “for trespassing,” although the Herald notes that Buress was ultimately not charged with trespassing, but with “disorderly intoxication.”
-The chain of events leading to Buress’s arrest are currently unclear — TMZ reports he “refused to get in the police car” during the several minute “stand-off” — and Buress has yet to discuss the matter.
+The chain of events leading to Buress’s arrest are currently unclear — although TMZ reports he “refused to get in the police car” during the several minute “stand-off.”

+Update, December 10: Buress has tweeted a short video with the tagline “Hannibal bustin’ through”, seemingly in response to his arrest.

 Comments